Below is a list of retailers/nurseries selling cactus seed and plants. I've only listed sites I've done business with.

 Another Czech seed retailer is Chrudimsky kaktusar.
 They are also selling plants.
 The germination rate of Pavel Pavlicek's seed is incredibly high.

-Yet another Czech retailer is Jaromír Dohnalík (the Czechs are big in the cacti business).
+Yet another Czech vendor is Jaromír Dohnalík (the Czechs are big in the cacti business).

 Kaktusy Ryšavý has many different Lophophora seeds with locality information (and is by coincidence also Czech ;-).